FStarLang/PoP-in-FStar/book/pulse/pulse_loops.rst

 .. literalinclude:: ../code/pulse/PulseTutorial.Loops.fst
    :language: fstar
-   :start-after: //SNIPPET_START: sum$
+   :start-after: //sum$
-   :end-before: //SNIPPET_END: sum$
+   :end-before: //end sum$

 Now, let's say we want to implement ``isum``, an iterative version of ``sum``, and prove that it satisfies the identity proven by